jeffrschneider/AgentMesh/README.md

 - The newspaper also gives background information on the mesh and how it works.
 It acts as an interactive help system.
 - The newspaper is available to both humans and agents.
 - Example: "Yo mesh, what's new?"
+- The full spec for the Newspaper is here: https://github.com/jeffrschneider/AgentMesh/blob/main/NewsPaper/spec.md

 ## The Ideator Service
 This service suggests ideas for how an agent might evolve.
 It suggests functional changes to the agent much like a product manager.